mikependon/RepoDB/Docs/pages/connection.rst

 Update
 ------

-Update an existing data in the database.
+Updates an existing data in the database.

 .. highlight:: c#